 A mass mailing to your target audience can generate interest and participation, and also be used to call for donations.

 - Create the email using CiviMail.
 See the Email section of this book to learn more about configuring and using CiviMail.

 - Select the appropriate campaign from the drop-down list when setting up the mailing.

 A campaign event¶

 Events created using CiviEvent can be associated with a campaign.
-To find out more about configuring and using CiviEvent, see the Events section of this book.

 - Create and configure the event.

 - Select the appropriate campaign from the drop-down list when setting up a mailing for the event.

 - Send a mass email using CiviMail to your target audience using a group or groups, and ask people to register for the event.

 - Again, select the name of the campaign on the mailing set-up.